Survey on 3D face reconstruction from uncalibrated images: Other Machine Learning Methods

+Although this method is able to exploit the information provided from a variable number of input images and is robust to image quality and expressions, it performs less accurately than state of the art methods in case of large pose variations.

-\citet{JeniFG2015,JeniIVC2017} and \citet{FLiuECCV2016,FLiuFITEE2017,FLiuPAMI2020} estimated the 2D landmarks in the input image along with the 3D shape.
-The first two methods \citep{JeniFG2015,JeniIVC2017} used as input a 2D video, reconstructing the 3D face for each frame.
-They applied a cascaded regressor that estimated a dense set of facial points in the 2D frame, which were in correspondence with the vertices of a 3D face model.
-Then, the 3D face model was fitted to the frame by minimising the Euclidean distance between the projection of the model vertices and the estimated 2D facial points. \citet{FLiuECCV2016,FLiuFITEE2017,FLiuPAMI2020} jointly estimated the 2D landmarks and the 3D shape, alternately updating each of them.
-In each step, the 2D landmarks were updated through the landmarks regressor $\vec{\mathcal{R}}^k_{\ell}$ on the texture features extracted around the landmarks in the input image $h(\Iin,\vec{\ell}^{\text{ 2D},k-1})$,
+Contrary to \citep{TianFG2018}, who takes as input the position of the 2D landmarks, \citet{JeniFG2015,JeniIVC2017} and \citet{FLiuECCV2016,FLiuFITEE2017,FLiuPAMI2020} estimated the 2D landmarks in the input image along with the 3D shape.
+The former \citep{JeniFG2015,JeniIVC2017} used as input a 2D video, reconstructing the 3D face for each frame.
+They trained a cascaded regressor to estimate a dense set of facial points in the 2D frame, which were in correspondence with the vertices of a 3D face model.
+Then, the 3D face model was fitted to the frame by minimising the Euclidean distance between the projection of the model vertices and the estimated 2D facial points.
+Unlike \citep{JeniFG2015,JeniIVC2017}, \citet{FLiuECCV2016,FLiuFITEE2017,FLiuPAMI2020} trained a separate regressor to estimate the 2D landmark locations, which was alternated with the reconstruction of the 3D face.
+The landmarks regressor updated the 2D landmarks from image features extracted around the estimated 2D landmarks.
+Then, the shape regressor estimated the update of the shape according to the landmarks update.
+Whereas in their preliminary work \citep{FLiuECCV2016,FLiuFITEE2017} Liu \emph{et al.} estimated the face shape update jointly for the identity-related and expression-related deformations, in their latter work \citep{FLiuPAMI2020}, they trained the shape regressor to estimate the identity and the expression updates as separated elements such that $\vec{x}^k = \vec{x}^{k-1} + \vec{\Delta x}_\text{id}^k + \vec{\Delta x}_\text{exp}^k$.
+With this approach, \citet{FLiuPAMI2020} were able to substantially reduce the reconstruction errors.